mrallc/btree/README.md

-an asynchronous copy-on-write (c.o.w.) b-tree in javascript; see http://en.wikipedia.org/wiki/B-tree for details on b-tree's.
+### asynchronous copy-on-write b-tree in javascript

+see http://en.wikipedia.org/wiki/B-tree for details on b-tree's. b-tree's are important because they're a fundamental building-block of databases.

+to install and run a simple demo using npm.js @ https://npmjs.org/package/btree ---

+    npm install btree
+    npm start

 "asynchronous" means that all methods require a callback and return nothing directly. in other words, this implementation is completely non-blocking and event-driven.